plantoncloud/docs.planton.cloud/site/docs/02-resource-hierarchy.md

 Checkout [Cloud Accounts](/cloud-accounts) page to learn more.

-### Hosting Environments
+### Kubernetes Clusters

 A hosting environment is a batteries included kubernetes cluster created in one of the cloud-account of your company.
-Hosting Environments are where all the building blocks of your company's products are hosted and run.
+Kubernetes Clusters are where all the building blocks of your company's products are hosted and run.

-Checkout [Hosting Environment](/hosting-environments) page to learn more.
+Checkout [Kubernetes Clusters](/cloud-resources/kubernetes-clusters) page to learn more.

 ### Products